-- You have been educating your child since birth, and parents and teachers can become partners in the child's learning once your child starts school. - Your child always remains the central focus in this partnership. - Parents can help in many different ways.
+- You have been educating your child since birth, and together with teachers you can become partners in your child's learning once they start school. - Your child always remains the central focus in this partnership. - Parents can help in many different ways.
 Not all parents will be able to help at school during the day, but all parents can contribute in some way.